 I’m a coupon-clipper, sales rack peruser, and a dedicated deal hunter.
 In my normal life I wouldn’t dream of paying full-price for anything, but when it comes to backpacking clothing and gear that is specially designed to keep me warm, dry, and safe in the backcountry I’ll gladly shell out a few extra dollars for high quality, name brand gear.
+(Check out my post on backpacking gear companies with the best warranties for a list of the best manufacturers in the industry.).
 But, just because I’m buying name brand gear, that doesn’t mean I’m paying full price.

 If you’re new to hiking or backpacking, or if you want to upgrade your gear on a budget without sacrificing quality these five tips will help you get the backpacking gear you need without breaking the bank.